-P5.1 Throwing or dropping objects from windows, balconies, stairways, etc., including water, food, or trash, is not permitted.
+- P5.1 Throwing or dropping objects from windows, balconies, stairways, etc., including water, food, or trash, is not permitted. - P5.2 Dart boards are prohibited

 Q1.0 Quiet Hours and Courtesy Hours

 Please be courteous to members of the residential communities.
 Disruptive behavior and activities, such as yelling, loud music, or excessive noise from a sound system, do not promote an environment that fosters social engagement or academic excellence.
 Students and their guest(s) may be asked to leave common areas if they are being disruptive.